erebus-sh/nyron/README.md

 # Nyron

-Current versioning software sucks, so Nyron simply fixes it.
+Current versioning tools are slow, ritualistic, and break your flow.
+Nyron automates changelogs, tagging, and releases, powered by your commits, not ceremony.
+Stay focused on building; Nyron handles the order.